According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 5.

 Access the complete solutions for class 8 Maths Chapter 6 solutions, by clicking on the below link.

-Squares and Square Roots Class 8 Notes available here is specially designed by math experts who have taken extra care to use simple language and style so that students can understand concepts easily and quickly.
-Chapter 6 notes are a great reference tool and will help students to quickly go through or revise all the important topics before the exams as well as score better marks.
+Squares and Square Roots Class 8 Notes available here are specially designed by math experts who have taken extra care to use simple language and style so that students can understand concepts easily and quickly.
+Chapter 6 notes are a great reference tool and will help students quickly go through or revise all important topics before exams as well as score better marks.

 Introduction to Squares and Square Roots

 If a natural number m can be expressed as n2, where n is also a natural number, then m is a square number.

 If n is a number, then its square is given as n×n=n2.

 For example: Square of 5 is equal to 5×5=25

 For more information on Finding the Square of a Number, watch the below video

 - If a number has 0, 1, 4, 5, 6 or 9 in the unit’s place, then it may or may not be a square number.
 If a number has 2, 3, 7 or 8 in its units place then it is not a square number.